flokoe/bash-hackers-wiki/docs/internals/shell_options.md

 If set, range expressions used in pattern matching behave as if in the traditional C locale when performing comparisons.
-That is, the current locale\'s collating sequence is not taken into account, so b will not collate between A and B, and upper-case and lower-case ASCII characters will collate together.
+That is, the current locale's collating sequence is not taken into account, so b will not collate between A and B, and upper-case and lower-case ASCII characters will collate together.